BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### WITHER

 **DURATION: INSTANT**

-*The caster harnesses a crude form of dark magic, causing their victims to wither and weaken.
-Bones become brittle and muscles begin to waste away.*

 This power targets one enemy model within range.
 The target's Strength is reduced by 1 (to a minimum of 1) for the remainder of the game.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount has their Strength reduced.